 Your computer can be wireless upgradeable.
 This means that your computer has an antenna that can support wireless LAN access when wireless LAN access points are available.
-Wireless devices are available from Lenovo.
-For more information, refer to "Finding ThinkPad options" on page 149.
+To see more details about the wireless devices available from Lenovo, refer to "Finding ThinkPad options" on page 171.